 - Permitting service costs

-- In order to qualify you need to own your solar energy system, not lease.
+- To qualify, you need to own your solar energy system, not lease it.

-- If you owe less tax then the total amount of your savings, you can carry over remaining credits to the following year.
+- If you owe less in taxes than the total amount of your credit, you can carry over the remaining to the following year.

-As always, consult your local accountant/lawyer for more advice but this post covers everything you need to know!
+As always, consult your local accountant or lawyer for more advice, but this post covers everything you need to know!